 Arm retraction is a measure of how far forward of the back edge of your desk your monitors will sit when pushed all the way back.
 On most arms this is about 4″ – 5″ assuming an edge-clamped mounting.
 However, some dual monitor arms with crossbars can be as much as 8.5″ off the back edge.
 If your desktop is a capacious 36″-deep that might be perfect, and it may still be workable on a standard 30″-deep standing desk if your monitors aren’t super-large or you have a keyboard tray that lets you stand back an extra foot or so from the desk, but you would never want to use this kind of arm on a “compact” 24″-deep desk.

-Of course the other workaround for depth-of-field is to mount the arm in a custom-drilled grommet hole instead of using the edge clamp.
-Premium monitor arms from Ergotron, iMovR and others always include hardware for both in the box, but be careful when order cheap monitor arms to check that they are grommet-mount, edge-clamp mount or contain both sets of hardware.
+Of course, the other workaround for depth-of-field is to mount the arm in a custom-drilled grommet hole instead of using the edge clamp.
+Premium monitor arms from Ergotron, iMovR and others always include hardware for both in the box, but be careful when ordering cheap monitor arms to check that they are grommet-mount, edge-clamp mount or contain both sets of hardware.
 Also make sure they are “articulating,” and not just fixed-height arms that won’t do you any good on a sit-to-stand workstation.

 Step 5: Putting It All Together

-With your parameters in hand it’s just a matter of narrowing the options.
+With your parameters in hand, it’s just a matter of narrowing the options.